• Skip to primary navigation

 • For optimum crispy, give the potatoes plenty of room to bake.
 Make sure the potatoes do not overlap or touch on the pans.

-• I’ve included several fry sauces in the recipe, however a good Smoky BBQ Sauce makes a fabulous dip as well.
+• I’ve included several fry sauces in the recipe, however, Jalapeno Aioli, Smoky BBQ Sauce, Creamy Guacamole with Sour Cream and Pesto Aioli all make fabulous dips as well.

 • The fry sauces can be made at least a week ahead.
 Store in lidded containers in the refrigerator.